 Graduate Institute of International and Development Studies Geneva

-The second constructive journalism conference will take place on Friday, 18 January 2019 in Geneva, Switzerland, co-hosted by the Graduate Institute of International and Development Studies.
+The second constructive journalism conference took place on Friday, 18 January 2019 in Geneva, Switzerland, co-hosted by the Graduate Institute of International and Development Studies.

 Michael Møller, Director General of the United Nations and Secretary-General of the Conference on Disarmament.

 Mr. Møller has over 35 years of experience as an international civil servant in the United Nations.
 He completed a Master's degree in international Relations at John Hopkins University and a Bachelor's degree in International Relations from the University of Sussex, United Kingdom.

 Heba Aly runs one of the world's leading sources of original, field-based journalism about humanitarian crises: IRIN.